Frequently Asked Questions

-A. The 2013 cost for Operation Catapult is $2,500.
+A. The 2017 cost for Operation Catapult is $2,750.
 A $100.00 deposit is required to reserve your spot in the program once your application has been approved.
 You will receive an invoice for the remainder of your tuition.
-You can make payments online via PAYPAL.
-You are required to pay all tuition and fees one week prior to your arrival on campus.
+You can make payments online once admitted to the program.

 Q. How much extra spending money should I bring to Operation Catapult?

 A. We suggest between $100 - $150.
 Students will have the opportunity to go to movies, buy souveniers and snacks, and go on other trips, however this is all optional.